EditaNEmilis/ScriptieOfLua/GarrysMod/gmod.md

 ![Shared](https://files.facepunch.com/wiki/files/19952/8d7b58d999caa0e.png) | ![ClientMenu](https://files.facepunch.com/wiki/files/19952/8d7b58a905836e9.png) | ![SharedMenu](https://files.facepunch.com/wiki/files/19952/8d7b58e58180414.png)

-**Other** is for shared states, can be executed in either one by function or hook.
+**Other** are for shared states, can be executed in either one by function or hook.

 * Shared (Client and Server)
 * Client and Menu